Frodo45127/rpfm/docs_src/chapter_4_1.md

 ![Filters....
 Filters never change.](./images/image17.png)

 Here you have a ***Regex Cheatsheet*** in case you want to use more complex filters: [https://www.cheatography.com/davechild/cheat-sheets/regular-expressions/](https://www.cheatography.com/davechild/cheat-sheets/regular-expressions/)

+Also, you can add more filters with the `+` button, and make multi-column filters.
+You can even have multiple groups of multi-column filters to more accurate filters.

 Now, with the Right-Click (or Contextual) Menu: